Posting Policy for Public Comments

 - use offensive terms that target specific individuals or groups;

-- are requests for OGIS assistance with individual requests or issues (requests for or concerns about specific FOIA requests and issues requests for or concerns about should be addressed to email@example.com); or
+- are requests for assistance with individual requests or issues (requests for or concerns about specific FOIA requests and issues should be addressed to firstname.lastname@example.org);

 - contain gratuitous links to products, services, or sites that are viewed as spam.

 - OGIS reserves the right not to post comments that do not adhere to these standards.

-- Generally, we will post the public comments as Hypertext Markup Language (HTML).
-In creating HTML documents, we follow the accessibility requirements and standards of Section 508 of the Rehabilitation Act of 1973, (29 U.S.C. §794d).; for example, we include alternate text to describe graphics.
+- We will post public comments as Hypertext Markup Language (HTML).
+In creating HTML documents, we follow the accessibility requirements and standards of Section 508 of the Rehabilitation Act of 1973, (29 U.S.C. §794d).

 Recommendations for Submitting Effective Comments

-- If OGIS, the Committee or the Council calls for comments on a specific document (such as a draft report or recommendation), please read the document in its entirety before submitting your comments.
+- If the Committee or OGIS calls for comments on a specific document (such as a draft report or recommendation), please read the document in its entirety before submitting your comments.
 If you identify a concern with the document on which you are commenting, consider suggesting alternative language.

-- Comments that clearly identify and describe issue(s) are most useful to OGIS, the Committee or the Council.
+- Comments that clearly identify and describe issue(s) are most useful to the Committee and OGIS.

-- Data and/or anecdotes drawn from your experience can help OGIS, the Committee or the Council understand your position on an issue.
+- Data and/or anecdotes drawn from your experience can help the Committee and OGIS understand your position on an issue.
 Wherever possible, include citations or links to relevant studies, articles, reports, or legal authorities that support your points.

 - Consider the pros and cons of your position and explain them.
 Consider the views and suggestions of others and respond to them with facts and reasons.